sjrd/scala-js-jquery/README.md

 ```
 enablePlugins(ScalaJSBundlerPlugin)

-libraryDependencies += "be.doeraene" %%% "scalajs-jquery" % "0.9.4"
+libraryDependencies += "be.doeraene" %%% "scalajs-jquery" % "0.9.5"

 npmDependencies in Compile ++= Seq(
   "jquery" -> "2.1.3"
 )
 ```

-Next define a `jquery` object in your Scala code using the `@JSImport` annotation to get access to the exported `jQuery` object.
+Then define a `jquery` object in your Scala code using the `@JSImport` annotation to get access to the exported `jQuery` object.
 A simple example on how to use the Scala.js JQuery facade this way is shown here:

 ```